 - For animated images, only the former animates the output, the latter only draws the current frame (see seek() and tell()). - Also, the former performs size validation to see if the image will fit into the terminal, while the latter doesn't.

-Important: All the examples above use dynamic and automatic sizing.
+Important: All the examples above use dynamic, automatic sizing and default scale.

 Image Size